ABOUT THE VIOLINS OF HOPE

 Upon his arrival in Palestine, Moshe worked in an orchard picking oranges.
 A year later, he opened a violin shop in Tel Aviv.

 Loyal to the tradition of helping young prodigies with their fist steps into music, Moshe supported many talented Israeli children, among them: Shlomo Mintz, Pinchas Zukerman, Yitzhak Perlman, and others.

-The Feivel Wininger Violin (made in Brother Placht Workshop, Schonbach, Germany around 1880)
+The Feivel Wininger Violin (made in the Brother Placht Workshop in Schonbach, Germany around 1880)

 Finally, in the Ukrainian ghetto of Shargorod, Feivel found a way to survive.
 A famous judge, who was an amateur violinist, recognized Feivel as the gifted child-violinist that he had been years ago.
 The judge gave Feivel his Italian Amati violin.
 Feivel, who labored chopping wood for local Ukrainians, tried the violin, and his life was changed.
 All of a sudden there was music, and hope.
 A local Ukrainian peasant let him play at weddings and holidays in exchange for food and leftovers.